-• Watercourse C - is a second order stream that flows north and intersects the substage 8E, 8F and 8G extraction area.
+- Watercourse B is a second order stream that flows north adjacent to the processing area.
+Watercourse B rises approximately 4 km south of the processing area and has a catchment of about 294 ha.
+The catchment is comprised of rural grassland with some scattered treed areas and includes parts of the Hume Motorway and Southern Rail Line corridors as well as a small area of existing residential development at Menangle. - Watercourse C is a second order stream that flows north and intersects the substage 8E, 8F and 8G extraction area.
 Watercourse C rises approximately 3 km south of the Stage 8 extraction area and has a catchment area of about 166 ha.
 The catchment is primarily comprised of rural grassland with some scattered treed areas.

-An Ephemeral Creek Management Plan will be developed specifically for Watercourse C prior to commencement of quarrying in Stages 8E, 8F and 8G in accordance with Consent Condition B40.
+An Ephemeral Creek Management Plan (Appendix C) has been developed specifically for Watercourse C in accordance with Consent Condition B40.
+Quarrying in Stages 8E, 8F and 8G will not be commenced until the plan is approved, in accordance with Consent Condition B41.